mgoellnitz/dinistiq/README.md

 }
 ```

-And the dependecies section need the addition of the following dependency
+And the dependencies section need the addition of the following dependency
 description line:

 ```